PX4/PX4-SITL_gazebo-classic/README.md

-# Gazebo for PX4 SITL
+# Gazebo for MAVLink SITL

 This is a flight simulator for multirotors, VTOL and fixed wing.

+NOTE: This repository is in the process of being re-integrated into RotorS: https://github.com/ethz-asl/rotors_simulator

 ## Install Gazebo Simulator